seanhodges-tw/api-docs/source/includes/_versioning.md

 ## Breaking changes
 A breaking change refers to any change that would require a client to update their application in order to continue working with the API as originally intended.
 If an API field or resource is removed or renamed, then a breaking change has taken place.
-In this case we will increment the version _of the affected API endpoints_ to prevent breaking existing customer integrations.
+In this case we will increment the version of the affected API endpoints to prevent breaking existing customer integrations.

-Under our current policy API endpoints are not versioned together, if API endpoint compatibility has changed due to the breaking change we will provide clear instructions in our documentation on which API calls must be used together.
+Under our current policy all API endpoints are not versioned together, if API endpoint compatibility has changed due to the breaking change we will provide clear instructions in our documentation on which API calls must be used together.

 ## Continuity (non-breaking) changes